larytet/mcachego/README.md

 ## Application notes

-The cache keep unsafe.Pointre instead of Go references.
+The cache keep unsafe.Pointer instead of Go references.
 This means that the application can not not rely on the Go memory management.
-For example, objects stored in the cached can not be allocated from the Go heap.
+For example, you can not allow the Go GC to free the memory allocated for the object.
 You have two fast options:

-* Allocate an array of objects, keep the index in the cache.
+* Allocate an array of objects, keep index or reference to the object in the cache.
-* Create "unsafe" pool.
+* Use unsafepool.

-Unsafe pool New() alocates the specified number of memory blocks.
+Unsafe pool's New() alocates the specified number of memory blocks.
 The raw memory block is large enough to fit object of the specified type.
 The pool Alloc()/Free() API operates with pointers to the blocks (at this point Go crowd runs away crying to things like https://github.com/patrickmn/go-cache).

 ## ToDo